chadly/gatsby-remark-lottie/README.md

 ![alt text](myanimation.json)
 ```

 This assumes a `myanimation.json` lives next to your markdown/MDX file.
-The image will then be rendered as an animated SVG with a static SVG placeholder for clients with scripts disabled.
+The image will then be rendered as a static SVG for clients with scripts disabled and as a placeholder while the animation loads.

 If you need some inspiration for JSON animation files, check out [Lottie Files](https://lottiefiles.com/).